breck7/scroll/scroll/readme.md

-# 📜 Scroll: An old way to publish
+# 📜 Scroll: A new way to publish

 Scroll is simple static publishing software.
 Example site: